 By sharing knowledge, inspiring others, and continually pursuing personal growth, Deborah aspires to ignite both individual and corporate success, thus enhancing overall well-being and shared fulfillment.
 Her goal is to assist others to develop more effective communications, supportive collaboration, and harmonious concord to reach superior streamlined, successful, and enjoyable results.
 Starting her own business in 2013 allows her to allocate her energies to accomplish this mission and focus in the areas she’s most passionate about: Workforce Training, Leadership Development, Success Consulting, and Motivational Speaking.

 When Deborah is not working, learning, or volunteering her time, she enjoys hanging out with her high school sweetheart husband, their two amazing daughters, and adorable grandson, spending time outdoors with Mother Nature, and taking in the arts and entertainment offered in her home state of Montana and beyond.

 Too many individuals don’t know what ‘human resources’ is much less what all is involved in their jobs and responsibilities.
-How many hats does an HR Professional wear?
-Whether you are a Specialist, Generalist, or Manager, your likely will be handling a plethora of areas in human resource management.
-This course provides a general review of different hats.

 As our society and culture changes and becomes more diverse, so does our workforce.
 Workplace diversity encompasses many differences including cultural, intellectual, gender-related, religious, personality, racial, generational, physical, mental, and more.